 1. Kakaós Csiga

 What is Kakaós Csiga: Hungarian chocolate roll.
-It is made with buttery puff pastry with cocoa cream rolled into a shape of a snail (it is literally called “cocoa snail”).
+It is made with buttery puff pastry with cocoa cream rolled into the shape of a snail (it is called “cocoa snail”).
 It has the flakiness of a croissant and tastes divine.
 There are other flavours like hazelnut and walnut, but chocolate has to be the best!
 Eat this as breakfast or as a snack.

-Where to eat Kakaós Csiga: Artizán Bakery and other bakeries
+Best restaurants in Budapest serving Kakaós Csiga: Artizán Bakery and other bakeries

 2. Kürtőskalács